SnowDenix/FrportalDocs/crm/crm-customer-data-policy-en.md

 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
-│  I would like to receive marketing communications about         │ │  campaigns, promotions, and information from Aydınlı Grup       │ │  brands (U.S. Polo Assn., Pierre Cardin, Cacharel):            │ │                                                                 │ │  [ ] Via SMS                                                    │
+│  I would like to receive marketing communications about         │ │  campaigns, promotions, and information from Aydınlı Group       │ │  brands (U.S. Polo Assn., Pierre Cardin, Cacharel):            │ │                                                                 │ │  [ ] Via SMS                                                    │